 What a dilemma he faced.
 He knew what the right thing to do was but he also loved Mary and delighted in their betrothal.

-Applying human wisdom he planned to divorce her but not in a humiliating public spectacle but to do it privately with as little fanfare as possible.
+Applying human wisdom he planned to dissolve his relationship with her but not in a humiliating public spectacle but to do it privately with as little fanfare as possible.

 But God is merciful and he appears in a dream to Joseph and we read this.